Forecasting system for the clean-up of Guanabara Bay goes operational

 The operational forecasting system was handed over to the government authority in Rio de Janeiro during a presentation by Joao de Lima Rega, a project manager with Deltares.
 The system will make it possible to complete the clean-up faster so that the bay will be clean when the Games open in 2016.

 The 380 km2 bay is severely affected by drifting waste.
 The system provides a four-day forecast of where the waste will be located in the bay and how quickly it will move in which direction.
 That allows the eco-boats that clear up the waste to do their work more effectively and efficiently.
+The system is based on the Delft-FEWS 24/7 operational platform using Delft3D-FLOW and Delft3D-PART modules of the Delft3D 4 Suite.

 Pollution caused by urbanisation and deforestation